 - A continuous batting order shall be utilized. - All players should be inserted into the batting lineup.
 In other words, if you have 14 players, bat 1 through 14. - Limit batter to 6 pitches before placing the tee at home plate.
 If the ball is not put into play after the 6th pitch, the batter must hit off the tee.
 Make the rules clear to the players and parents before the game.
-You must follow this rule, otherwise the fielders will quickly lose interest, and fewer players will get to bat throughout the game. - Outs are recorded.
+You must follow this rule, otherwise the fielders will quickly lose interest, and fewer players will get to bat throughout the game.

+- Outs are recorded.
 3 outs per half inning.
-Change sides.

-- Maximum of 4 run rule per inning. - The last inning is a bat around inning.
+Change sides. - Maximum of 4 run rule per inning. - The last inning is a bat around inning.
 Every hitter bats once and only once.
 So, if the 6th batter in the lineup leads off the last inning, the inning will end after the 5th batter in the lineup hits.
 In this inning, outs are still recorded, so be sure to clear the bases after 3 outs before pitching to the next hitter in the lineup. - Coaches pitch to their own teams. - Coaches pitch at all times.
-There is no kid pitch. - Extra base hits are permitted provided the ball is hit to the outfield on a fly, line drive, or solidly hit ground ball that is not playable in the infield.
-Once the ball reaches the infield, the runner(s) must return to the preceding base if he was not more than halfway to next base. - The halfway points (first base to second base, second base to third base, and third base to home) should be chalked during pre-game field preparations. - There are no advances on infield overthrows, passed balls, wild pitches, etc. - There is no stealing.
+There is no kid pitch. - There are no advances on infield overthrows, passed balls, wild pitches, etc. - There is no stealing.